Autism Acceptance Month

 Description:

-The Artists and Autism: Beyond the Spectrum exhibit showcases artwork by talented local artists celebrating autism and neurodiversity.
-Presented in partnership with the FSU Autism Institute, the Center for Autism and Related Disabilities (FSU CARD), and Arts4All Florida, the exhibit is available both online through the library’s website and in person.
+This exhibition features artwork by local artists of all ages and abilities, highlighting autism and neurodiversity through a wide range of creative perspectives.
+Presented in partnership with the Florida State University Autism Institute, the Florida State University Center for Autism and Related Disabilities (FSU CARD), and Arts4All Florida, the exhibition is available both in person and online.

 More info